MortezaRJB/Django-Craptor/README.md

 Backend Api for crypto currency exchange

 Capabilities:
-- users can signup and login to their account
+- users can signup and login to their account (OTP soon)
 - authorization based on JWT tokens
 - to allocate virtual etherium coins to user using Ganache
 - to add $usd to user account balance for trade purposes